mongodb/specifications/source/index-management.rst

      * complete the index builds successfully before the primary marks the indexes as ready.
      *
      * This option accepts the same values for the "w" field in a write concern plus "all",
-     * which indicates all voting data-bearning nodes.
+     * which indicates all voting data-bearing nodes.
      *
      * @note This option is only available in MongoDB 4.4+.
      *